WeberSynBioLab/optoConfig-96/README.md

 - *Range Slider:*

     The slider allows setting the X axis limits, which may be useful to inspect short and long Steps in the same Program.
+To the right of the range slider, the time unit to use for the plot's X axis can be selected in the dropdown menu.

 - *Show pulsing for:*